 For students with exceptional financial aid needs who have not earned a bachelor's degree, this grant is funded by the US Department of Education.
 The amount of the grant is determined by federal government regulations.
-Maximum Pell Grant for 2022-2023 is \$6,495.
-The actual grant award is determined based on financial need and the total number of credits registered for each semester.
+Maximum Pell Grant for 2025-2026 is \$7,395.
+The actual grant amount is determined based on financial need and the total number of credits registered for each semester.